-- Obtain a written waiver from each participant who declines a physical examination. - Not obtain a copy or use the results of the physical examination to establish eligibility or for any other purpose.

-Host Agencies

-- Develop and implement methods for recruiting new host agencies to provide a variety of training options that enable participants to increase their skill level and transition to unsubsidized employment. - Maintenance of Effort: Ensure that CSAs do not reduce the number of employment opportunities or vacancies that would otherwise be available to individuals who are not SCSEP participants.
-You must specifically ensure that CSAs do not: - Displace currently-employed workers (including partial displacement, such as a reduction in non-overtime work, wages, or employment benefits). - Impair existing contracts or result in the substitution of Federal funds for other funds in connection with work that would otherwise be performed. - Assign or continue to assign a participant to perform the same work, or substantially the same work, as that performed by an individual who is on layoff.
+Ensure safe and healthy working conditions at the community service assignment through annual monitoring of the host agency site and annual safety consultation with the participant at the host agency site.
+Recertifi cation of Participants Recertify the income eligibility of each participant at least once every 12 months, or more frequently if circumstances warrant.
+Physical Examinations Offer physical examinations to participants upon program entry, and each year thereafter, as a benefit of enrollment.
+Obtain a written waiver from each participant who declines a physical examination.
+Not obtain a copy or use the results of the physical examination to establish eligibility orfor any other purpose.
+Host Agencies Develop and implement methods for recruiting new host agencies to provide a variety of training options that enable participants to increase their skill level and transition to unsubsidized employment.
+Comply with maintenance of effort: Ensure that community service assignments do not reduce the number of employment opportunities or vacancies that would otherwise be available to individuals who are not SCSEP participants.
+You must specifically ensure that community service assignments do not: Displace currently employed workers (including partial displacement, such as a reduction in non-overtime work, wages, or employment benefits).
+Impair existing contracts or result in the substitution of Federal funds for other funds in connection with work that would otherwise be performed.
+Assign or continue to assign a participant to perform the same work, or substantially the same work, as that performed by an individual who is on layoff.